CaskAle/iot-workshop/README.md

 ### Create an Internet of Things Platform service and define the Raspberry Pi Gateway device

-- Create an Internet of Things Platform service in your IBM Cloud space
+- Create an Internet of Things Platform service in your IBM Cloud space.
-- In your newly created IoT Platform service, define a new **Gateway** device type called **piGateway**
+- In your newly created IoT Platform service, define a new **Gateway** device type called **piGateway**.
-- Add a new gateway device called **myPiGateway** using the newly defined piGateway device type
+- Add a new gateway device called **myPiGateway** using the newly defined piGateway device type.

 **Note:** This workshop treats the Raspberry Pi as an edge gateway and the attached Sense HAT as a downstream sensor device.
 It is not necessary to define the Sense HAT device to the IoT Platform service as the gateway device will do it automatically when the Sense HAT connects through it.

 ### Create a DB2 database service and a table to store sensor data

-- Create a Db2 database service in your IBM Cloud space
+- Create a Db2 database service in your IBM Cloud space.
-- Create a database table called **SENSEDATA** containing the following columns and data types
+- Create a database table called **SENSEDATA** containing the following columns and data types:

   | **Column Name** | **Data Type** | **Length** |
   | ---             | ---           | ---        |